 - Go to Apps & Features > locate the problematic app

-- Follow the on-screen instructions finish the installation process.
+- Follow the on-screen instructions to finish the installation process.

 - Check again to see if your app is working as it should.